doctest/doctest/doc/markdown/roadmap.md

 - a progress reporter
 - doctest in a GUI environment? with no console?
 APIs for attaching a console? querying if there is one? should investigate...
 - ability to customize the colors in the console output
-- refactor the assertion macros - make proxy functions that do most of the things to minimize code bloat
 - pool allocator for the ```String``` class - currently very unoptimized
 - ability to specify ASC/DESC for the order option
 - command line error handling/reporting